prateekkhindri/PrateekKhindri_T1A2/README.md

 ### **Functionality / Features**

 The website is divided into 5 individual pages.
-The homepage [home.html]() includes a summary of my qualifications, experience, and education.
+The homepage `home.html` includes a summary of my qualifications, experience, and education.
 Furthermore, the homepage links to each individual page on the website to improve the user experience.
 Each page has a header and a footer that includes links to Instagram, Twitter, LinkedIn, and GitHub.
-TThe project website includes a live demo as well as source code links to some of my previous work.
-The contact page includes my contact information as well as a static form.
+The project website includes a live demo as well as source code links to some of my previous work.
+The `contact page` includes my contact information as well as a static form.

 - The website functions well on all devices, from desktop computers to cellphones, thanks to its **_responsive design_**.